torproject/onionbalance/docs/v2/in-depth.rst

 directories named ``./config/srv1``, ``./config/srv2``,.. on ``obhost1``
 to ``torhostX`` - the contents of one directory for each ``torhostX``.

-Configure and start the services - the onion service on OnionBalance should be ready within 10 minutes.
+Configure and start the services - the onion service on Onionbalance should be ready within 10 minutes.

 Monitoring